adhithin/P5Candyyyy/README.md

 <tr>
 <td>Big Idea #5:</td>
 <td>Impact of Computing: The effects that computing can have and with our project.</td>
-<td>Deploying our website onto the internet with a Raspberry Pi, sharing it to the community through Night At the Museum, and sharing it with College Board (AP Test).</td>
+<td>Deploying our website onto the internet with a Raspberry Pi, sharing it to the community through Night At the Museum, and sharing it with College Board (AP Test).
+We're going to use integration here.</td>
 </tr>
 </tbody>
 </table>